elizabeth-poggie/elizabeth-poggie/_content/notes/23-user-interfaces.md

 category: "User Interfaces"
 number: 23
 type: "Lecture"
-title: "Content Management Systems I"
+title: "CMS && DNS"
 created: "2024-04-14"
 ---

+🚨 TEST 2 NEXT WEEK - Study everything up to && including today 🚨

 # Intro

 So far we have been learning about the mechanics of manually creating websites and publishing a simple static website.
 For the rest of the course, we will skip ahead to publishing an automatically creating a website using a CMS (Content Management System).

-# Content Management Systems
+# Content Management Systems (CMS)

 ## What are they?